Malt: History and traditional usage

 Malted grains have probably been used as an ingredient of beer since ancient times, for example, in Egypt (Ancient Egyptian cuisine), Sumer, and China.

-In Persian countries, a sweet paste made entirely from germinated wheat is called samanū (سمنو) in Iran, samanak (سمنک) in Afghanistan, (суманак); (sumalak) or sümölök (сүмөлөк), which is prepared for Nowruz (Persian new year celebration) in a large pot (like a kazan).
-A plate or bowl of samanu is a traditional component of the Haft sin table symbolising affluence.
-Traditionally, women have a special party to prepare it during the night, and cook it from late in the evening until daylight, singing related songs.
-In Tajikistan and Afghanistan, they sing: Samanak dar Jūsh u mā Kafcha zanēm – Dīgarān dar Khwāb u mā Dafcha zanēm (meaning: "Samanak is boiling and we are stirring it, others are asleep and we are playing daf").
+Originating from the Great Persian Empire and eaten in the Greater Persian countries, a sweet paste made entirely from germinated wheat called samanū (سمنو) is prepared for Nowruz in a large pot (like a kazan).
+A plate or bowl of samanu is a traditional component of the Haft-sin table symbolising affluence.
+Traditionally women have a special party to prepare it during the night and cook it from late in the evening until daylight, singing related songs.
+In Tajikistan and Afghanistan they sing: Samanak dar Jūsh u mā Kafcha zanēm – Dīgarān dar Khwāb u mā Dafcha zanēm (meaning: "Samanak is boiling and we are stirring it, others are asleep and we are playing daf").
 In modern times, making samanu can be a family gathering.
-It originally comes from the Great Persian Empire.

 Mämmi, or Easter Porridge, is a traditional Finnish Lenten food.
-Cooked from rye malt and flour, mämmi has a great resemblance (in the recipe, color, and taste) to samanū.
-Today, this product is available in shops from February until Easter.
-A (nonrepresentative) survey in 2013 showed that almost no one cooks mämmi at home in modern-day Finland.
+Cooked from rye malt and flour, mämmi has a great resemblance in the recipe, color, and taste to samanū.
+Today this product is available in shops from February until Easter.
+A (non-representative) survey in 2013 showed that almost no one cooks mämmi at home in modern-day Finland.

 Malting

 Barley is spread out on the floor of a malthouse during a traditional malting process.

-Malting is the process of converting barley or other cereal grains into malt for use in brewing, distilling, or foods, and takes place in a maltings, sometimes called a malthouse, or a malting floor.
-The cereal is spread out on the malting floor in a layer of 8 to 12 cm depth.
+Malting is the conversion of barley or other cereal grains into malt for use in brewing, distilling, or foods.
+The process takes place in a maltings, sometimes called a malthouse, or on a malting floor where the cereal is spread out in a layer of 8 to 12 cm in depth.